 Stock dividends under Islamic trading and Shariah law are considered halal.
 Why is this?
 Well, these gains are made directly from the growth of a company you have invested in and are somewhat quantifiable in nature, at least in theory.
 This separates them from interest which can be viewed as punitive in nature.

 The complexity deepens though when we consider investing in companies such as alcohol brands, tobacco brands, and others.
-This kind of investing would be haram and so, you should be careful as a trader following Islamic law, what you choose to invest in.
+This kind of investing would be haram and so, you should be careful as a trader following Islamic law, in what you choose to invest.

 ETFs and Stocks are halal due to the fact that they both relate to investing in pools of companies.
 Therefore, any monies gained from this kind of investment can be viewed as coming from the growth of the company.